Pitfall (Otoshiana)

 A play by Kobo Abe filmed by a director who has both feet most ably and most firmly on the ground he’s surveying.
 The proprietress is first seen using chopsticks to pluck ants from sweetmeats into a bowl of liquid, a hot job for an idle day.

-Woman in the Dunes (Suna no onna)
+Woman in the Dunes

-The leap of thought from working comedy in Teshigahara’s Pitfall goes, “When Adam delved and Eve span, who was then the gentleman?”
+The leap of thought from working comedy in Teshigahara’s Pitfall goes, “when Adam delved and Eve span, who was then the gentleman?”

 The hallucinations of critics persistently imagine a documentarian.
 Kobo Abe’s sacred horror of masks and fantasy is scouringly realized here and in Tanin no kao, but the function of realism is different in both cases.
 The Biblical text of Genesis for Woman in the Dunes must be understood and expressed as knowledge and not criticism, therefore it is not a parable but a record of experience that represents the whole of human progress from the first (in The Face of Another, realism is Beckett’s “grace, not cark”).

-The Face of Another (Tanin no kao)
+The Face of Another

 Hitler addresses the crowds at Psychiatric Ward No. 2, where vaguely military types go through the motions.